-At Adderley our aim is to ensure that the Personal, Social and Health & Economic (PSHE) provision is the best that we can possibly offer to the children and provides opportunities for the children to achieve their full potential.
-We see PSHE as being at the centre of the teaching and learning of our pupils.
+At Adderley our aim is to ensure that the Personal, Social and Health, Economic & Citizenship Education (PSHEC) provision is the best that we can possibly offer to the children and provides opportunities for the children to achieve their full potential.
+We see PSHEC as being at the centre of the teaching and learning of our pupils.
 It has a positive influence on the ethos, learning and relationships in the school and therefore receives the full commitment and involvement of the school community as a whole.

 - Provide every child with learning experiences that will enable them to achieve their potential and lead a fulfilling life